supportingami/sami-website/docs/deployment.md

    This is hosted on GCP via elephantsql to allow use of their free tier

 2. File storage
+   Hosted on google cloud storage

 3. Strapi Server
+   Hosted on google cloud run

 ## Stack Deployment